maurorodas/CompChem_Scripts/reDocking/README.md

 ```

 ## Usage
-reDock script needs a file named proteins.dat with the pdb codes and chain letter of the proteins, this is and example:
+**reDock** script needs a file named proteins.dat with the pdb codes and chain letter of the proteins, this is an example:
 ```bash
 2PRG A
 3CS8 A